Campaign finance reports show how much money town council candidates are spending

 The reports can be an important indicator of who has support in the community and beyond.
 For local elections, money is mostly used for signs and mailers.

-Chris Drew, who is running unopposed for Place 2, raised $792.45 through one donation from planning and zoning commissioner Clare Harris.
-Drew spent no money.
+Chris Drew, who is running unopposed for Place 2, raised no money and donated the remainder of his funds — $792.45 — to planning and zoning commissioner Clare Harris, who is running for Place 5.

-Clare Harris, who is running for Place 5, raised $11,408.42.
+Harris raised $11,408.42.
 Her largest donation was $2,500 from Gerard Tobin, a resident of Flower Mound.
 Harris spent $8,436.43 and most of it went to yard signs and other forms of advertisement like a newspaper ad and fliers.

 Ethan Mitchell, another running for Place 5, raised no money, but spent $201.73 on signs.